Vitchuu/ambskit/README.md

     toolbox create -i ghcr.io/amberwq/ambskit
     toolbox enter ambskit

-### Using ZSH
+### Using FISH

-While this image comes with ZSH, it doesn't enable it out of the box (If you know how, please let me know!)
+While this image comes with `fish`, it doesn't enable it out of the box (If you know how, please let me know!)
 However, you can enable it by running

-    chsh -s /bin/zsh
+    chsh -s /usr/bin/fish

 ### Pull down your config